jiazhe0909/alexJ.github.io/_posts/2016-10-31-XMAD-in-maxwell.md

     XMAD d, a, b, c;
     XMAD.PSL.CBOC d, a.H1, x.H1, d;

-But I still cannot able to figure out the meaning of each individual suffix.
+But I am still unable to figure out the meaning of each individual suffix.
 If anyone see this blog happens to know the details of this instruction, please correct me or help me.:D